ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--network-minimum-timeout` (duration):

-Minimum timeout value of the adaptive timeout manager, in nanoseconds.
+Minimum timeout value of the adaptive timeout manager.
 Defaults to `2s`.

 #### `--network-maximum-timeout` (duration):

-Maximum timeout value of the adaptive timeout manager, in nanoseconds.
+Maximum timeout value of the adaptive timeout manager.
 Defaults to `10s`.

 #### `--network-maximum-inbound-timeout` (duration):